SS Lincoln Victory

-The SS Lincoln Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
-She was built by the California Shipbuilding Company, launched on April 27, 1944 and completed on June 15, 1944.
-The ship’s United States Maritime Commission designation was VC2-S-AP3, hull number 13 (V13); she was initially operated by the Eastern SS Lines as a United States Merchant Marine ship.
+SS Lincoln Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
+She was built by the California Shipbuilding Company, launched on April 27, 1944, and completed on June 15, 1944.
+The ship's United States Maritime Commission designation was VC2-S-AP3, hull number 13 (V13); she was initially operated by the Eastern SS Lines as a United States Merchant Marine ship.

 World War II

 The SS Lincoln Victory served in the Atlantic Ocean during World War II.
 SS Lincoln Victory, along with 96 other Victory ships, were converted to troopships to bring the US soldiers home as part of Operation Magic Carpet.
 She departed the so-called Cigarette Camps in Europe to bring troops home.
 She had two notable Atlantic crossings.
 On Dec.
 17, 1945, she steamed out of Le Havre, France with 1,535 troops arriving in Boston on Dec.
 27, 1945.
 In this trip, she carried the 93rd quartermaster railroad company, the 3914th quartermaster gas supply company, and the 783rd railway shop battalion and transportation corps.
 In February 1946, she departed from Bremerhaven, Germany, returning soldiers to Camp Kilmer, New Jersey.